Kb-Jr/Space-News/README.md

 # Space-News
-A web app which displays 10 space related news built with React JS.
+A web page which displays 10 space related news built with React JS.

 # Methodology